Geely EX5: Overview

+2027 facelift

+On 11 June 2026, an updated version of the EX5 was shown in China's MIIT filings; it was subsequently officially revealed on 21 September 2026 as the 2027 model year.
+Exterior changes include a reshaped front bumper with chrome elements and new alloy wheel options, while traditional door handles replace the previously flush units.
+The "Geely" wordmark on the tailgate was moved from the lower right (with the EX5 or E5 badge) to the center below the taillights.
+The charging port was also repositioned from the front fender to the rear.
+Furthermore, the interior was updated with a new steering wheel and improved materials.
+The new variants are rear-wheel drive with a more powerful motor, which allows room for the addition of a 160 L frunk.
+The rear suspension is upgraded from four-link to a five-link geometry.
+Higher variants are available with variable dampers and a 23-speaker sound system.
+It is now available with a G-ASD H5 Level 2 ADAS system, which has a sensor suite consisting of one LiDAR, 3 mmWave radars, 11 cameras, and 12 ultrasonic sensors and is powered by a Horizon Robotics Journey 6M chip.

 Powertrain

 The EX5 is offered with a single-motor, front-wheel drive setup, paired with Geely's self-developed lithium iron phosphate (LFP) battery called the Aegis Short Blade.
 It is rated at 160 kW, with a claimed top speed of 175 km/h and 0-100 km/h acceleration time of 6.9 seconds.
 Battery capacity options are 49.52 kWh and 60.22 kWh, with rated CLTC range of 440 km and 530 km respectively.
 The vehicle is integrated with a 11-in-1 intelligent electric drive system, which unifies 11 major devices such as motors, electronic controls and reducers.
 Its battery is integrated to the body with cell-to-body (CTB) integration.
 Drag coefficient is claimed to be the lowest its segment at Cd 0.269, helping its power efficiency which is claimed at 11.9 kWh per 100 km.